Moving to Sweden

 Tax relief for foreign key personnel

 Foreign key personnel – executives, experts, researchers (second postdoc or more senior) – may qualify for special tax relief when working in Sweden.
 Income taxes are based on only 75 per cent of income.
 You or your employer must submit application for tax relief within three months of the start of your employment to the Taxation of Research Workers Board, Forskarskattenämnden.
+More information about tax relief.

 Welcome to a creative environment, filled with competence and curiosity.
 Here you will meet colleagues and students from all over the world who together contribute to better health for all.